How to Create Accessible Focus Outlines in CSS

 Guaranteed Contrast on Focus Rings, Regardless of Background

-If you don't know what colour background your focus rings will be on top of, there is a simple way of ensuring your
+If you don't know what color background your focus rings will be on top of, there is a simple way of ensuring your

 focus rings will follow contrast rules: using outline